Health News

 Basic Metabolic Panel includes the following tests:

-The results of the BMP are usually available within a few hours, and they are interpreted by a healthcare professional, such as a doctor or nurse.
+The results of the BMP are usually available within a few hours.
 If the results show any abnormal levels, additional tests may be ordered to determine the cause of the issue.

 What is Basic Metabolic Panel used for?